The freedom of being wrong

 The Jesuits have a principle called "the principle of indifference."

-I like to think this can also be applied to "winning" at be wrong or right.
+I like to think this can also be applied to "winning" at being wrong or right.

 When we can choose to be aware that there is a good chance that NO ONE has all the answers, we can be indifferent about being assured that we are "right."